-At your request, we have conducted an actuarial valuation of the City of Kansas City, Missouri Firefighters' Pension System (KCFPS) as of May 1, 2010.
+At your request, we have conducted an actuarial valuation of the City of Kansas City, Missouri Firefighters' Pension System (KCFPS) as of May 1, 2011.
 The valuation is organized as follows:

-- In Section I, the Board Summary we describe the purpose of an actuarial valuation and summarize the key results found in this valuation; - The Main Body of the report presents details on the System's; - o Section II Assets - Section III Liabilities - o Section IV- Contributions - o Section V- Required Accounting Disclosures (GASB) - In the Appendices we conclude our report with detailed information describing System membership (Appendix A), actuarial assumptions and methods employed (Appendix B), and a summary of pertinent plan provisions (Appendix C).
+- In Section I of the Board Summary, we describe the purpose of an actuarial valuation and summarize the key results found in this valuation; - The Main Body of the report presents details on the System's: - o Section II Assets - Section III Liabilities - o Section IV- Contributions - o Section V- Required Accounting Disclosures (GASB) - In the Appendices we conclude our report with detailed information describing System membership (Appendix A), actuarial assumptions and methods employed (Appendix B), a summary of pertinent plan provisions (Appendix C), and a glossary of terms (Appendix D).

 The results of this report rely on future plan experience conforming to the underlying assumptions.
 To the extent that the actual plan experience deviates from the underlying assumptions, the results would vary accordingly.
+The actuarial assumptions have been approved by the Board upon recommendation of the prior actuary.
+We believe that the economic actuarial assumptions are reasonable.
+However, since an experience study has not been performed by us since assuming work for the System, we are unable to comment on the reasonableness of the demographic actuarial assumptions.